top of page

 Wardrobe Planning

 One of the most common questions I get asked during the planning stages with my clients is "What should we wear?"
-Advice on what to wear on your photo shoot has changed over the years.
-I am going to explain a few helpful tips to help you plan those picture perfect outfits!
-The most important thing to remember is my editing style.
-My editing style is warm.
-White, pastels, and muted colors clash with my editing.
+Advice on what to wear on your photo shoot has changed over the years and what a bright and airy photographer would recommend for wardrobe is totally different from what I recommend.
+I am willing to bet you booked me to my warmer editing style and this is mostly achieved with wardrobe.
+I am going to explain a few helpful tips to help you plan those picture perfect outfits that work the best for my editing and shooting style!

 Step 01